monkeymademe/picamera2-WebUI/README.md

 ## Features

-- **Camera Control:** Easily configure camera settings such as image rotation, exposure, white balance settings, and meny more.
+- **Camera Control:** Easily configure camera settings such as image rotation, exposure, white balance settings, and many more.
 - **Capture Photos:** Take photos with a single click and save them to the image gallery.
 - **Image Gallery:** View, delete, and download your images in a simple gallery interface.